flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/ground.md

 This page allows managing ground operation similar to the in-sim ATC ground services but without having to use the in-sim ATC.

-It also has more and better features as the default sim ground services.
+It also has more and better features than the default sim ground services.

 <div style="position: relative;">
     <img src="/fbw-a32nx/assets/flypad/flypad-ground.png" style="width: 100%; height: auto;" loading="lazy">